 Model built by unknown - 1/35 scale - pictures from ww2.mimerswell.com

-The BT-4 was a prototype with hull features similar to the BT-3 but with twin turrets replacing the single turret and minor changes in the suspension.
+The BT-4 was a factory prototype by "Kharkov Factory", with hull features similar to the BT-3 but with twin turrets replacing the single turret and minor changes in the suspension.
 (3 prototypes were produced (with partially riveted hull)

 1933 Soviet BT-5 Light Tank